 Resident.
 Sparsely distributed in summer, best at Valley Nature Center or Estero Llano Grande State Park.
 Collects into large flocks in urban areas is winter, including Brownsville (Fort Brown, Oliviera Park), Harlingen (Pendleton Park), Weslaco, McAllen.

 Widespread in summer, reduced in numbers and locations - and more secretive - in winter.
 Often a very small number of birds is present in winter near the Rio Grande.

 Rare, difficult to detect (seemingly unresponsive to imitations of their calls even though tapes are not allowed at most LRGV birding sites).
-Only public access at present is the King Ranch - Norias Division Bird Tours in spring and San Miguelito Ranch in spring.
-They may be present in the vicinity of El Canelo (only accessible to overnight guests).
+Only public access at present is the King Ranch - Norias Division Bird Tours in spring.
 Rare or difficult to see elsewhere.
-Some of these sites including King Ranch - Norias Division are visited on Rio Grande Birding Festival trips the second weekend of November, see http://rgvbf.org.
+The King Ranch - Norias Division is visited on Rio Grande Birding Festival trips the second weekend of November, see http://rgvbf.org.
 The RGVBF trips target these birds on Norias with a fairly high success rate.
 Also present but inaccessible on private ranches in northern Hidalgo County and adjacent Brooks County.